skynetigor/angular-dynamic-form/libs/dynamic-form/README.md

 ```

 **Step 2:**
-Import DynamicFormModule intor your module
+Import DynamicFormModule into your module

 ```ts
 import { NgModule } from '@angular/core';